starboy520/starboy520.github.com/_posts/2014-02-18-rvalue-reference.md

 Actually '&&' in a type declaration sometimes means rvalue reference, but sometime it means a rvalue reference or lvalue reference, which scott meyers calls it universal reference.
 > ###If a variable or parameter is declared to have type T&& for some deduced type T, that variable or parameter is a universal reference.###

-Here the requirement is that the universal reference are found involved type deduction.
-It's sayed that universal reference are only limited in `function templates and auto`, because auto declared variables are essentially the same as for templates)
+Here the requirement is that the universal reference are found involved `type deduction`.
+It's said that universal reference are only limited in `function templates and auto`, because auto declared variables are essentially the same as for templates)

 Here's the universal reference rule of initialized :